 Overcoming these hurdles is simple.
 Establish a revocable trust and name the trust as the beneficiary for all of the accounts.
 We still recommend that if you have a spouse you name your spouse first, but as a contingent beneficiary you can name your trust.
 This way, all the financial institutions will pay out the proceeds to the trust and the trust provisions will dictate when and how the money is used.

 Planning for your death is scary when you have minor children.
-However, the attorneys at Julia Burt Law are here to help you make the best decisions for your family and loved ones.
+However, the attorneys at Burt + Clerc are here to help you make the best decisions for your family and loved ones.